 Here I select a random template from the library, which has no connection with the topic ‘eCommerce‘.

 After a few tweaks, here is the final output.
-In fact, it looks better than the previous design.
+In fact, it looks better than my first design.

 Once you finish the editing, click on the ‘Download‘ button on the top right corner, which will open a lightbox.
 From there, select an appropriate file format to export the design to your computer.